The First Teaser For Mindy Kaling's

 Late Night made history at Sundance when Amazon bought the distribution rights for $13 million, the largest deal for U.S.-only distribution to ever come out of the festival — an even more significant achievement for a film helmed by two women of colour.

-John Lithgow, John Early, Hugh Dancy, Reid Scott, and Paul Walter Hauser also co-star in the film, which hits theatres June 7.
+John Lithgow, John Early, Hugh Dancy, Reid Scott, and Paul Walter Hauser also co-star in the film, which hits UK cinemas on 7th June.
 Watch the full teaser below:

 .